gabguezDev/Jest-basic-tests/README.md

 # Jest-basic-tests

-## Implementing Jest to test some files
+### Implementing Jest to test some js files and react components